Which Diet Helps Heal A Leaky Gut?

 And The Best Diet Is.........

-Many of the diets above lower inflammation and several have been directly linked to lowering gut permeability/leakiness.
-With this in mind, the best “diet” for ‘leaky gut” is one that fits your individual needs, lowers inflammation, and has the following characteristics:
+Many of the diets listed above lower inflammation and have been directly linked to lowering gut permeability/leakiness.
+With this in mind, the best “diet” for ‘leaky gut” is one that fits your individual needs and lowers inflammation and leaky gut symptoms.
+And has the following characteristics:

 - Is the least restrictive